pysmo/pysmo/README.md

 Pysmo
 =====

-Python package to read/write/manipulate SAC (Seismic Analysis Code) files.
+The pysmo package provides simple tools for seismologists to solve problems in a pythonic fashion.

 Quickstart